 These national standards have been created by a range of practitioners from across the CLD Sector including academics, employers, students and placement supervisors.

-A copy of these standards should be given to the student CLD practitioner by the Education Provider as soon as their programme begins.
+A copy of these standards should be given to the Student CLD practitioner by the Education Provider as soon as they are accepted for the programme.
+This will allow time for them to familiarise themselves with the process and to plan for their learning experience.
 It should be emphasised that it is the student CLD practitioner’s responsibility to ensure the process/support/guidance happens throughout their learning programme.
 It could be considered that this pack performs as a “contract” between the student CLD practitioner, Educational Provider and the Placement Provider.
-This document should be included within the assessment of the Practice Placement element of the programme.
+This document must be included within the assessment of the Practice Placement element of the programme.
+This is a Standard within the Professional Approval Process.

-Template 1 Learner Welcome Sheet
+Template 1 Student CLD Practitioner Welcome Sheet

 Further detail on how to use this pack is provided in section 2